Applying to the Program

 Q. When will the online application be available?

-The online application will be available beginning November 27, 2017.
-Your application and all your documents must be submitted online via a link you will find at https://scripps.ucsd.edu/mpl/mpl-summer- internship-program.
+The online application will be available beginning in October.
+Your application and all your documents must be submitted online via a link you will find at https://scripps.ucsd.edu/mpl/mpl-summer-internship-program.

 Q. What is the deadline for submitting an application?

-The deadline for submitting your complete application is February 16, 2018, at 4 p.m.
+The deadline for submitting your complete application is January 17, 2020, at 4 p.m.
 Pacific time.
-All materials must be submitted and/or fully completed no later than this deadline date, including letters of recommendation from your professors.
+All materials must be submitted and/or fully completed no later than this due date, including letters of recommendation from your professors.
+Applications are not reviewed until after the application due date.

 Q. When and how will I be notified that I have been accepted into the program?

-Applicants will all have been notified by email no later than the end of April.
+Applicants may be notified by email as early as February 3, 2020.
+All applicants will have been notified by email by the end of April.

 Q. When does the program begin?

 The start and end dates are flexible and different for every participant according to their schools’ schedules.
-However, students are encouraged to arrive within two weeks of each other.
-Most students arrive between the end of May and mid-June and stay for 10 weeks depending on their availability and that of their advisor.
+However, interns are encouraged to arrive within two weeks of each other.
+Most interns arrive mid-June and stay for 10 weeks, depending on their availability and that of their advisor.
 In all cases, internships must begin no later than the first week in July.

 Q. What is the duration of the program?

-Q. How many students participate at a time?
+Q. How many interns participate at a time?

 The number of interns varies, but typically ranges between 10 and 20 interns each summer.